The Florida Project-2017

 Grade: C+

-Happy Death Day is a 2017 horror/slasher film offering that incorporates the “groundhog day” theme into its story in a clever fashion.
+Happy Death Day is a 2017 horror/slasher film that cleverly incorporates the “Groundhog Day” theme into its story.

-Oddly, the film was released in October instead of February- missed marketing opportunity?
+Oddly, the film was released in October instead of February, a missed marketing opportunity.

-Despite a unique premise, the film is overly complicated, especially for this genre of film, and rather than succeeding as a late Friday night treat, Happy Death Day becomes tough to follow leaving too many questions and puzzling thoughts in the after-effects.
+Despite a unique premise, the film is overly complicated, especially for this genre.
+Rather than succeeding as a late Friday night treat, Happy Death Day becomes tough to follow, leaving too many questions and puzzling thoughts in the after-effects.

 We first meet snobbish and sarcastic sorority sister, Theresa “Tree” Gelbman (Jessica Rothe), as she awakens with a pounding headache and a bad attitude one morning in the dorm room of a handsome classmate, Carter Davis (Israel Broussard).